 Although these Andean ecosystems still provide humans with fresh water and clean air, there is always the interest of continuing with their exploitation through mining and the expansion of crop and livestock lands.

 The continued transformation of natural ecosystems puts into major risk the future of some representative wildlife species of the Andes, especially the mountain tapir (Tapirus pinchaque), that is permanently being displaced to the upper lands where it tries to find food and shelter.
 However, fragmentation of the remaining forests and moorlands because of crops, livestock, roads, power lines, oil pipelines, etc., usually turns into the isolation of mountain tapir populations increasing the risk of extinction.
 For that reason there is a need to restore human transformed lands where it is required to guarantee the maintenance of mountain tapir habitat integrity in the Andean region.

 Role of infrared cameras

 Although we already have two permanent monitoring sites in the forest with infrared cameras, we need to install new stations in sites where there have been recent reports of tapirs being killed by poachers.
 For this we need to acquire more cameras!
-You can help save mountain tapir lives by donating an infrared camera or by making a money donation for people in the community to perform regular maintenance to the monitoring stations that are currently operating.
+You can help save mountain tapir lives by donating an infrared camera or by making a money donation to cover maintenance of monitoring stations.

 Community leaders have the necessary skills to perform field methods.
 We work with them as a team and their empiric knowledge is as valuable as the academic knowledge of wildlife biologists involved in the project.